hucker/ten8t/README.md

 ### Ten8t:

-- **Scope**: Offers comprehensive linting and testing capabilities for any task or system focused on granular pass fail tests.
+- **Scope**: Focused on testing filesystem, file and generic python checks.
-- **Complexity**: Lightweight and straightforward, designed for end users needing detailed testing results and scoring.
+- **Complexity**: Lightweight and straightforward, designed for developers to get check functions up quickly.
-- **Audience**: Consumed by end users across various domains, but created by coders.It facilitates code based testing with clear insights into testing results.
+- **Audience**: This tool is a framework for infrastructure developers needing a tool to be the backbone of your observability.
+Since the output is directly available as JSON it is very easy to integrate.
-- **Visibility**: Concise list of passing and failing rules with extensive detail and filtering capabilities for infrastructure, data integrity, project management and general system status.
-The output is JSON which may be consumed by other tools like FastAPI, streamlit, rich for display.
+- **Visibility**: Sample apps are included that run Streamlit, FastAPI and typer.

 ## Getting Started with Ten8t